What You Need to Know About Credit Repair

 Whether you have good or bad credit is based on the information in your credit report.
 However, it's difficult to look at your credit report and tell whether your credit is good or bad.
 That's why watching your credit score is useful in credit repair.
 A low credit score indicates a poor credit history that needs work.
 As your credit score improves, it's an indication that your credit history is improving.

 Your credit score is based on five categories of information: payment history, amount of debt, the age of credit history, types of credit accounts, and recent applications for credit.
 Improving your credit in each of these areas will boost your credit score.

-Emphasis on accurate.
+Note the emphasis on accurate.
 Credit bureaus are only legally obligated to remove inaccurately reported information from your credit report.
-Whether those inaccuracies are positive or negative is of no consequence.
+It doesn't matter whether those inaccuracies are positive or negative.
 It's the fact the information is inaccurate that allows you to remove it from your credit report, not that it's negative.

 When accurately reported negative information hurts your credit, it's tougher to remove because the credit bureaus are within their rights to report it.
 In fact, the integrity of the credit system depends on credit bureaus reporting all accurate information, even information that's negative.